vitessio/website/content/en/docs/user-guides/schema-changes/_index.md

 ## The schema change problem

 Schema change is one of the oldest problems in MySQL.
-With accelerated development and deployment flows, engineer find they need to deploy schema changes sometimes on a daily basis.
+With accelerated development and deployment flows, engineers find they need to deploy schema changes sometimes on a daily basis.
 With the growth of data this task becomes more and more difficult.
 A direct MySQL `ALTER TABLE` statement is a blocking (no reads nor writes are possible on the migrated table) and resource heavy operation; variants of `ALTER TABLE` include `InnoDB` [Online DDL](https://dev.mysql.com/doc/refman/5.7/en/innodb-online-ddl-operations.html), which allows for some concurrency on a `primary` (aka `master`) server, but still blocking on replicas, leading to unacceptable replication lags once the statement hits the replicas.

 `ALTER TABLE` operations are greedy, consume as much CPU/Disk IO as needed, are uninterruptible and uncontrollable.
-Once the operation began, it must run to completion; aborting an `ALTER TABLE` may be more expensive than letting it run through, depending on the progress the migration has made.
+Once the operation has begun, it must run to completion; aborting an `ALTER TABLE` may be more expensive than letting it run through, depending on the progress the migration has made.

 Direct `ALTER TABLE` is fine in development or possibly staging environments, where datasets are either small, or where table locking is acceptable.